oneapi-src/level-zero-spec/scripts/tools/PROG.md

 Whereas interrupting and resuming an entire debug session will transparently handle unavailable threads, interrupting and resuming a single unavailable thread will result in
-::${X}_RESULT_ERROR_INVALID_ARGUMENT (see below for an exception to this).
+::${X}_RESULT_ERROR_INVALID_ARGUMENT.

-Threads that had been unavailable when interrupting an entire debug session will be prevented from entering until either the entire debug session or that individual thread is resumed.
+Threads that had been unavailable when interrupting a debug session will be prevented from entering until the debug session is resumed.

 The tool does not know whether any individual thread is available until it tries to interact with that thread.
-Unavailable threads that are being prevented from entering may be interrupted.
 Only stopped threads may be resumed individually.

-The following sample code demonstrates how to interrupt and resume an entire debug session:
+The following sample code demonstrates how to interrupt and resume a debug
+session:

 ```c
     ${t}_debug_session_handle_t session = ...;